qiu-wanyong/Fed-healthcare/README.md

 * Paradigms and workflows of horizontal and vertical federated learning (FL) on multi-institutional heart sound databases.

-#### **Note:**  We first provide the final models and the relevant experimental results for this study.
-Other major program files will be uploaded after the paper is accepted.
-"Heart Sound Abnormality Detection from Multi-institutional Collaboration: Introducing a Federated Ensemble Learning Framework"
+#### **Note:**  We first provide the final models and the relevant experimental results for this challenge.
+Other major program files will be uploaded after the paper of "Heart Sound Abnormality Detection from Multi-institutional Collaboration: Introducing a Federated Ensemble Learning Framework" is accepted.

 ## Results